just-mitch/my-aztec-log/log.md

+# On Tap

+- [ ] writeup on structs that need to change in the kernel w.r.t. gas accounting

-# 2024-03-25
+# 2024-03-28

 ## Focus

-- [ ] Clear review stack
-- [ ] continue implementation of DA metering
+- [ ] continue implementation of private DA metering

 ## Extra

 - [ ] finish types chapter in rust for rustaceans
 - [ ] define interface for rust merkle trees

+# 2024-03-27

+## Focus

+- [x] continue implementation of private DA metering

+## Extra

+- [x] read zk modular stack paper from lisa
+- [x] read 4844 spec again

+# 2024-03-26

+## Focus

+- [x] Clear review stack
+- [x] continue implementation of DA metering

+## Extra

+- [ ] finish types chapter in rust for rustaceans
+- [ ] define interface for rust merkle trees

-# 2024-03-24
+# 2024-03-25

 ## Focus

 - [ ] Attempt to clean up intellisense.
   - Failure
 - [x] Meet with a16z research on fees
   - great conversation, especially with Pranav afterward. key takeaways
   - nailing down l1 verification cost is the focus.
   - can use shapley to get to 1 variable for l1 verification costs, but need a way to either
     - constrain sequencer to commit to a "cost" ahead of accepting bids, or
     - have a proxy pay out the refunds
   - if we convert to blobs for DA, we can amortize that as well
   - until we have serious contention for l2 blockspace, we can just have a fixed multiple for coming up with an l2 price, based on metering.
 - [x] continue implementation of DA metering

 ## Extra